flowset/flowset-tasklist-react-community/README.md

-**OpenBPM Tasklist** is a template of a React application that implements basic functionality for working with end-user tasks.
+**Flowset Tasklist** is a template of a React application that implements basic functionality for working with end-user tasks.

 **Key Features**